In all aspects of school life

 We encourage children to learn to read for enjoyment and for information.

-Reading is taught through synthetic phonics (following the Letters and Sounds scheme), whole word recognition and reading for meaning; it is taught systematically in response to ongoing assessment and individual need.
+Reading is taught through synthetic phonics following the Little Wandle scheme, whole word recognition and reading for meaning; it is taught systematically in response to ongoing assessment and individual need.
 A phonological approach to reading is implemented throughout the school.
 A variety of books to read for pleasure and information are provided in classrooms and in our School Library.
 There are reading activities in every class, every day.

 Our book bands

 We teach reading through a ‘banded’ reading system which is made up of a number of different reading schemes e.g. Oxford Reading Tree and Big Cat Phonics.
 Different levels of books are banded in a particular colour.
 Children begin by providing their own narration to the lilac books, which have no words.
 When they have been taught enough graphemes to decode three-letter words, the children are given reading books in the pink band.
 From then on, they progress through the book bands, building on their reading experience until they have acquired the essential skills to be a secure reader.
 Books in the early colour bands have few words and are often phonically decodable.

 At first children learn: